 Vibratech viscous dampers have been supporting the American trucking industry for over 70 years!

-Why should I replace my engines crankshaft damper?
+Why should I replace my engine crankshaft damper?

-This OEM damper was not changed during the engines rebuild process.
-Because the original crankshaft damper was not replaced at the time of the rebuild this lead to engine failure within two months.
+This OEM damper was not changed during the engine rebuild process.
+Because the original crankshaft damper was not replaced at the time of the rebuild, this led to engine failure within two months.
 The black patches indicate the silicone has worn out.
 The silicone in a new Vibratech TVD damper is clear and gel-like in viscosity.
-It is approximately 45,000 times thicker than 30 weight motor oil.
+It is approximately 45,000 times thicker than 30 weight of motor oil.

 The Warning Signs of a Diesel Engine Crankshaft Damper that needs to be replaced: